egemenberk/PriceGetter/README.md

 # item_db.py
 This module uses peewee ORM to save fetched products in sqlite database.

-# vatan.py
-This script fetches list of products from a category or from all categories.

 # proxy.py
 This scipt fetches available proxies to be later used with requests.get() Because some sites ban abusive scraping methods that we are using with threading